mougnibas/pgs-helper-swift/README.md

 Xcode integration is actually fairly limited in this project.
 Only workspace view is here.

+### 'PgsHelperCli' Schema

+`Product / Scheme / Edit Scheme`

+`Run / Arguments / Arguments Passed On Launch`

+Change first and second arguments to your PGS and SRT data file path.

 ## Swift CLI integration

 Build, test and run is done throw swift CLI.